LaraFB/3-ano/README.md

 ## Risk Plan

 ##### Threshhold of Success
-For the project to be considered "successful" we must have:
+For the project to be considered "successful" we must have, by the second release date:
   - Expense Tracking
-  - categorization, summary and analysis of expenses
+  - Categorization, summary and analysis of expenses
   - Allows you to establish budgets/limits in certain areas